-Here’s how we survived–and some of the lessons we learned–from 57 days without a dishwasher.
+Here’s how we survived without a dishwasher for 57 days…and some of the lessons we learned.

 People have survived without dishwashers and we can too.
 Many of you told me on Facebook that you haven’t had a dishwasher for years, and don’t miss it.
 My cousin, who has a family of 12, got rid of her dishwasher to have more storage space in her kitchen.
 With 10 hungry kids, they probably needed the pantry space more than they needed the dishwasher!

 We used paper plates and cups for a while, but it was too expensive and wasteful to use them for every meal.
 I had to wash dishes by hand, and the water to the sink was turned off.
 So I was left with washing dishes in the bathtub—yuck.
 Of course, Peanut (age 4) wanted to help.
 As all of you moms know, it’s much more difficult and messy to hand-wash dishes when you have a splashing helper by your side.

 This is how the kitchen looked the day after Christmas.
 Just keepin’ it real…

 As the weeks went on, we reverted to a different standard of cleanliness.
 I call it “camping clean”–where you wipe a pan or utensil and use it for something else (without a proper washing).
 Plates, glasses, and silverware always got a good scrub.
 But if the only thing that touched a pan was the bread from a grilled cheese, a quick wipe was good enough.